QB Sims’ status uncertain as Georgia Tech tries to regroup - NewsBreak

 QB Sims’ status uncertain as Georgia Tech tries to regroup

 ATLANTA (AP) — A stunning season-opening loss to Northern Illinois has third-year Georgia Tech coach Geoff Collins forced to defend the state of his rebuilding process.
 Collins is 6-16 in his third season in Atlanta.
 Now Collins has a new injury concern at quarterback.
 Jeff Sims suffered an apparent left arm injury in the 22-21 loss to Northern Illinois.
 His arm was in a sling as he watched the second half.
 Saturday’s visit from FCS state rival Kennesaw State was expected to generate momentum for Georgia Tech’s ACC opener at No. 6 Clemson on Sept.
-18.www.wrdw.com
+18. Now no one dares to look past Kennesaw State.abc17news.com

 Comments / 0